Lookbehind-SAM: k steps back, 1 step forward: Appendix

 \subsection{Training details}

 For CIFAR-10/100, we trained each model for 200 epochs with a batch size of 128, starting with a learning rate of 0.1 and dividing it by 10 every 50 epochs.
-For ImageNet, we trained each model for 90 epochs with a batch size of 400, starting with a learning rate of 0.1 and dividing it by 10 every 30 epochs.
-All models were trained using SGD with momentum set to 0.9.
-We trained the CIFAR-10/100 models using one RTX8000 NVIDIA GPU and 1 CPU core, and the ImageNet models using one A100 GPU and 6 CPU cores.
-For CIFAR-10/100, we used the architecture implementations in \url{https://github.com/kuangliu/pytorch-cifar}.
-For ImageNet, we used the ResNet-18 implementation provided by PyTorch \footnote{\url{https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html}}.
+For ResNet-18 trained from scratch on ImageNet, we used 1000 classes and an image size of 224x224 and trained each model for 90 epochs with a batch size of 400, starting with a learning rate of 0.1 and dividing it by 10 every 30 epochs.
+All models were trained using SGD with momentum set to 0.9 and weight decay of 1e-4.
+For the fine-tuning experiments on ViT-B, we trained for 15 epochs using a batch size of 450 to maximize resource utilization and a learning rate of 0.001.
+We trained the CIFAR-10/100 models using one RTX8000 NVIDIA GPU and 1 CPU core, and the ImageNet models using one A100 GPU (with 40 and 80 GB of memory for training from scratch and fine-tuning, respectively) and 6 CPU cores.
+For the machine translation experiments, we used the setup in \url{https://github.com/facebookresearch/fairseq/} and trained the models using one RTX8000 NVIDIA GPU with 6 CPU cores.